colurw/chess_NN/readme.md

 accepts a 64x13 one-hot array (64 squares than can be empty, or filled by one of 6 black, or 6 white, pieces).
 The outputs are 64 multi-class classifiers.
-Each classifier is a softmax layer that produces a 13-feature probability vector - where the highest value identifies the predicted piece (or empty space) in that square.
+Each classifier is a softmax layer that produces a 13-feature probability vector - where the highest value identifies the predicted piece label for that square.

 ![image](https://github.com/colurw/chess_NN/assets/66322644/d7e9fce8-5cc0-487e-88b7-6c2e12d32a28 "chess_NN network diagram")